Issue Tree Case Interview: Build a MECE Tree (Example)

 Step 1: Define the root question

 Reframe the prompt as a single measurable question.
 Use "Why did operating profit drop 20% over 18 months?" not "What about profitability?"
 (Crafting Cases).
-The root must be answerable with data.
+The root must be answerable with data, and pinning the magnitude and timeframe at the start keeps the whole tree anchored to the real gap.

 Step 2: Pick a decomposition technique and split

 Choose algebraic, process, or segmentation.
 Profitability defaults to algebraic, operations to process, market sizing to segmentation.
-Then split into 3 to 4 MECE branches: Revenue versus Costs for profit decline, Market Attractiveness, Right-to-Win, Implementation for market entry, Organic versus Inorganic for growth strategy.
-Limit to four.
+Then split into 3 to 4 MECE branches: Revenue versus Costs for a profit decline, Market Attractiveness, Right-to-Win, and Financial Viability for a market-entry question, Organic versus Inorganic for a growth strategy case.
+Limit the top layer to four branches.

 Step 3: Add testable sub-branches

-Add 2 to 3 sub-branches per branch.
-Each must be answerable with data.
-"Is the price decline from competitive pressure or voluntary discounting?" is testable.
+Add 2 to 3 sub-branches per branch, and make each one falsifiable.
+"Is the price decline from competitive pressure or voluntary discounting?" is testable because one data pull settles it.
 "What about price?" is not.
-Stop where a single number resolves the question.
+Stop drilling a branch where a single number resolves the question, which usually means three layers at most.

 Step 4: Prioritize and present

-Name the branch tested first and explain why.
+Name the branch you would test first and explain why.
 Example: "I would start with costs because the prompt mentions stable revenue."
 Walk the interviewer top-down (root, branches, prioritization, data request) in under 90 seconds.
-Silent building without delivery wastes the work.
+A tree built silently on the notepad and never spoken earns zero structuring points, because interviewers score what you deliver out loud.

-Three worked examples cover the most common case prompts.
+Three worked examples cover the most common prompts, starting with the one where arithmetic matters most.

 Example 1: Profitability (retail bank profit decline)

-Four MECE branches: Net interest income (loan volume / spread), Non-interest income (fees / trading), Operating expenses (compensation / tech), Provisions for loan losses (NPLs / reserve methodology).
-Prioritization: "I would start with net interest income because it represents 60 to 70% of a retail bank's revenue, so a 40bps spread compression on a $10B base would explain the full $40M gap."
+Prioritization: "I would start with net interest income, because it is 60 to 70% of a retail bank's revenue, so a small spread compression on a large loan book could explain the entire gap on its own."

 Example 2: Market entry (coffee chain into India)